-- Parents of children ages 0 to 3 in Early Steps report reading to their child 37 times per month.
+- Children 0-3 were read to an average of 45 times per month.
 Research also shows that the parents who receive home visits read to their children 48 percent more than parents who do not receive home visits.
-And children who are read to daily had greater vocabulary scores than children whose parents read to them less. - At 3 years of age, 82 percent of the children in our program scored average or above average when tested for language acquisition using the Peabody Picture Vocabulary Test (PPVT).
-Children who had been enrolled in Early Steps for at least one year scored an average of 98.5, well within the national mean range of 85-115 - remarkable given the number of risk factors that the children in our programs face. - At age 5, when children enter school, participants have average receptive vocabulary scores of 100.3, comparable to a national norm of 100.
-Further, students who have received our early childhood support enter school with significantly higher scores on assessments of early literacy skills than a control group.
+And children who are read to daily have greater vocabulary scores than children whose parents read to them less. - At 3 years of age, 85 percent of the children in our program scored average or above average when tested for language acquisition using the Peabody Picture Vocabulary Test (PPVT).
+Children who had been enrolled in Early Steps for at least one year scored an average of 98.5, well within the national mean range of 85-115 - remarkable given the number of risk factors that the children in our programs face. - 85 percent of children who have reached 5 years of age and have been enrolled in Early Steps for at least one year and who scored at or above the normal range for vocabulary acquisition.

-In addition to conducting our own assessments, in 2012 we commissioned a five-year, independent evaluation comparing program participants with a control group across eight states.
+In addition to conducting our own assessments, in 2012 we commissioned a longitudinal, independent evaluation comparing program participants with a control group across eight states.
 The evaluation is among the first systematic examinations of a home-based program's impact on enhancing school readiness and early academic outcomes of young children - most below the poverty level - from impoverished, rural communities.
 It is a collaborative effort involving Save the Children and George Mason University, the University of Maryland and the University of Nebraska, Lincoln.

 Early Steps currently meets the promising practices criteria set forth by the Maternal, Infant, and Early Childhood Home Visiting program (MIECHV).
-Once we complete our independent evaluation in 2017, Early Steps will be evidence-based.
+Once we complete our independent evaluation in 2018, Early Steps will be eligible to be considered evidence-based.
 This more stringent qualification will enable Save the Children to access a pool of competitive public funding to bring Early Steps to more children living in poverty.